Archie K. Davis Fellowships – List of Prior Winners

 - Darin J. Waters, Ph (University of North Carolina at Asheville): Post-emancipation experiences of African Americans in Ashevile and Western North Carolina

-- Emily Herring Wilson (independent scholar): Doris Betts’ Leters
+- Emily Herring Wilson (independent scholar): Doris Betts’ Letters

 - Angela M. Zombeck (St. Pete College): Prisons During Civil War